roym44/french-schwa-deletion/README.md

 - the audio recordings (in French) presented in the experiment
 - the survey configuration and the data collected from it
 - Dell's chapter from his book, and a short presentation format of the paper

-The paper was written and edited using [TeXworks software](https://www.tug.org/texworks/): a TeX front-end used to edit and preview LaTeX documents.

-I used the following Typeset: `XeLaTeX+MakeIndex+BibTeX`.